inbo/tutorials/content/tutorials/r_keyring/index.md

 keyring_unlock(keyring = "vault")
 ```

+(Requires an explicit `keyring_unlock` prior to any `key_set` or `key_get` operation.)

 # Cleanup

-After using this for a while, you might begin to hear a sort of metallic rattling noise whenever you start moving.
+After using all this for a while, you might begin to hear a sort of metallic rattling noise whenever you start moving.
-These are all the keys you are bringing along on your dear old `keyring`, but forgot about.
+These are all the keys on your dear old `keyring` which you are bringing along but forgot about.

-Help is near:

 ``` r
 key_list()